 interactive VR experience

-Two current questions will decisively shape the life and appearance of our cities in 30 years.
-For one thing, how much space we give to autonomous vehicles; on the other hand, who programs their algorithms and knows about them.
-The VR Experience is a journey back in time to the year 2049, where the user gets a first impression and a feeling for the very different visions of the future of real cities in Europe and the USA, which arise from these questions.
-The film shows what makes the cities what they will be in 2049 – and that we now have the choice.
+One current question will decisively shape the life and appearance of our cities in 30 years: How much space do we want to give to autonomous vehicles?
+The VR Experience is a journey forward in time to the year 2049, where the users get a first impression and a feeling for the very different visions of real cities in the future.
+The experience shows that decisions of today will shape the cities of 2049 – and that we have the choice now.

 The Experience starts in the Los Angeles of the future.
-Myra, future anthropologist and tour guide, welcomes the user.
-In front of her is a large, futuristic table, behind which the skyscrapers in the warm glow of the sun of Los Angeles can be seen through the window and a palmtree sways in the wind in front of the window.
+Myra, a future anthropologist and tour guide, welcomes the user.
+In front of her is a large, futuristic table with a digital citymap.
+In the back are skyscrapers glowing in the warm light of the sun.

 After developing the complete story world we are now producing a testimonial for a VR series (10 x 15 min.) with Suddenlife Gaming elements.
 Through social media users will learn of the fictitious cryptocurrency and artificial intelligence UTOPIA, which has come to us from the year 2054.
 With the help of the “Time Machine” – a VR headset that can be “constructed” with a cell phone – we can see into the future.
 In addition to the VR series, which offers us glimpses into sensitive historical periods in the future, a further interwoven narrative level will function primarily through social media.
 In this way users get to know the protagonists from the future as young people in the present.
 The testimonial now in production provides an idea of the features described above – including social media elements, an internet portal and a twelve-minute VR experience.